 1. Exercise Every Day:

 Mine takes the form of muscle strengthening exercises five days of week and moderate exercise every day.
 Moderate exercise is important at our age.
 I'm also finding you don't have to go all out, we just need to move.
 My favorite is a two mile walk after my workout giving me a healthy hour of pure exercise.
 In the winter months, walks get traded out for 8 miles on the indoor exercise bike.
 (But it's in front of a window, so I can watch it snow as I workout) My FAVORITE is in the Spring and summer when walking can also mean nine holes of golf or a longer bike ride outside at our mountain summer home.
-I'm COMMITTED to an hour of exercise six days a week because yes, I've also learned, on day seven, rest is just as important as movement.
+I'm COMMITTED to an hour of exercise at least five days a week no matter what form it takes.
 Truth be told, I'm LESS achy when I exercise.
 And I don't forgo the stretching!!!

 2. Mental Health: